jeffstride/idp/book_source/Topics/Replit/flake8.md

 This is a command line <a href="https://en.wikipedia.org/wiki/Lint_(software)" target="_blank">lint</a> tool that verifies that your style meets standards.
 Many people, including myself, detest the pedantic verification of spaces and line lengths.
 However, the tool will help assure that your code looks correct.
-Once you get comfortable writing code to the standards
+Once you get comfortable writing code to the standards, it'll go quickly and naturally.
+And, your code will be nicely readable!

 ```{admonition} Important!
 :class: important